Apply online now

 Apply online

-Once your application is lodged, you will be provided with a Public Site Notice which you will need to affix to your premises until the application is granted.
-Council and Police will be automatically notified of your application.
+Once your application is lodged, you will be provided with a public site notice which you will need to affix to your premises until the application is granted.
+Council, police and agency stakeholders will be automatically notified of your application.

 A paper form version of the site notices can be downloaded below if you wish to complete them manually at your convenience prior to lodgement of your application.